Vickouma77/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 [3-starwars_title.js](https://github.com/Vickouma77/alx-higher_level_programming/blob/master/0x14-javascript-web_scraping/3-starwars_title.js):prints the title of a Star Wars movie where the episode number matches a given integer.

 [4-starwars_count.js](https://github.com/Vickouma77/alx-higher_level_programming/blob/master/0x14-javascript-web_scraping/4-starwars_count.js):prints the number of movies where the character “Wedge Antilles” is present.

+[5-request_store.js]():script that gets the contents of a webpage and stores it in a file